AbstractMenus/Docs/start/how_to.rst

 Add actions to button
 ~~~~~~~~~~~~~~~~~~~~~

 To make our button perform some action, there is special ``click`` block for buttons.
-Now we will show its simplest use.
+We will show a simplest use.
 More details about button click processing written on :doc:`../general/menu_structure` page.

 ::